 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to identify hazards associated with wind turbines to perform research or maintenance activities and to ensure that any person ascending wind turbines located on Texas Tech property (whether or not owned by Texas Tech) is trained in the proper procedures and safety processes associated with wind turbines.

-REVIEW: This OP will be reviewed in September of every fourth year by the Managing Director of Environmental Health and Safety with substantive revisions forwarded to the Vice President for Research.
+REVIEW: This OP will be reviewed in September of every fourth year by the Assistant Vice President for Environmental Health & Safety with substantive revisions forwarded to the Vice President for Research & Innovation.